Paperspace/Docs/data/data-overview/private-datasets-repository/storage-providers.md

 ]
 ```

-In AWS S3 console the bucket _permissions_ settings, you'll see an option to edit the CORS configuration.
+In the AWS S3 console bucket _permissions_ settings, you'll see an option to edit the CORS configuration.
 Click edit, then copy and paste the JSON above, and then save your changes.

 ![](../../../.gitbook/assets/image%20%28108%29.png)

-You can also apply them using the AWS CLI:
+Alternatively you can apply them using the AWS CLI:
 ```
 aws s3api put-bucket-cors --bucket my-gradient-storage-provider-bucket --cors-configuration '{
   "CORSRules": [